waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Idea:** `get_boulder_moves`.
 A helper tool that identifies all possible moves for all boulders on the current map.

 ## B. Tool Status & Lessons
 - `gem_pathfinder_v2` (Correction): My previous assessment that the tool was buggy was incorrect.
-The tool correctly identified an unreachable destination that I had misjudged.
+The tool correctly identified an unreachable destination that I had misjudged due to a flawed manual path.
 The tool's output should be trusted as it is based on the ground-truth map data.
 Manual navigation should only be used for short distances or when a puzzle requires it.

 # V. Debugging Methodology
-- **Principle:** Avoid confirmation bias.
-When a tool fails, do not assume it's a bug.
+- **Principle:** Trust the tool.
+When `gem_pathfinder_v2` fails, do not immediately assume it's a bug.
 - **Process:**
-  1. If a tool fails (e.g., `gem_pathfinder_v2` returns 'No path found'), do not immediately try to fix it.
+  1. If `gem_pathfinder_v2` returns 'No path found', trust its assessment.
-  2. Call `tool_diagnostics_agent` with the tool's output and a summary of the map layout.
-  3. **If Assessment is 'Correct Assessment':** My understanding of the map is wrong.
-I must re-evaluate the map data (especially the warp list in the Game State Information) to find the true obstacle and form a new navigation plan.
+  2. My understanding of the map is likely wrong.
+I must re-evaluate the map data (especially tile types like `steps` and `elevated_ground`) to find the true obstacle and form a new navigation plan.
-  4. **If Assessment is 'Likely Tool Bug':** The tool is likely flawed.
-Add extensive logging, re-run the tool to capture debug data, analyze the logs to form a hypothesis about the bug, and then implement a fix.

-# VI.
-Untested Assumptions
-- **Defeated Trainers:** I assume defeated trainers are impassable objects.
-I need to test this by trying to walk through one when the opportunity arises.
+  3. Only if a path is manually verified to be 100% valid according to established traversal rules should a tool bug be considered.
+In that case, add logging to diagnose the issue.